jvitku/designer/README.md

 This project serves as place for first types of algorithms used for designing hybrid systems, that is: designing topologies of Hybrid Artificial Neural Network Systems (HANNS).

+The first project - `basicea` implements basic Evolutionary Algorithm (EA), which optimizes vector of real-valued numbers.
+These numbers represent specific connection weights in an agent architecture.
+By modifying these weights, new HANNS topology is created - new agent architecture is designed.

 Requirements
 ------------------